javediahmed/javediahmed/README.md

-- Hi, I’m @javediahmed, economist/applied scientist.
+- Hi, I’m @javediahmed, applied scientist.
-- 📫 How to reach me: javed@aicanalytics.com, linkedin.com/in/javediahmed
+- 📫 How to reach me: javed@aicanalytics.com

 <!---
 javediahmed/javediahmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.